-Prices.
-Figure 1a plots the evolution of prices and dividends for the baseline scenario: the solid line represents the price and the dashed line represents the dividend.
-From date 1 to 10, in the absence of any demand shocks or changes in beliefs, the price remains constant.
+1.2.1 Prices.
+Figure 1, panel A, plots the evolution of prices and dividends for the baseline scenario: the solid line represents the price and the dashed line represents the dividend.
+From dates 1 to 10, in the absence of any demand shocks or changes in beliefs, the price remains constant.
 Starting on date 11, with the introduction of four consecutive positive dividend shocks, the price begins to rise.
 However, it does not rise as much as the dividend; according to Equation (3), investors only put a weight of 0.1 on the value signal and initially underreact.

-The subsequent price dynamics are directly tied to the evolution of investor beliefs, shown in Figure 1b.
-Although the shocks end on date 15, the price continues to rise.
-Before the price reaches the dividend, the value and extrapolative signals collectively push the price up.
+The subsequent price dynamics are directly tied to the evolution of investor beliefs, shown in Figure 1, panel B. Although the shocks end on date 15, the price continues to rise.
+Before the price reaches the dividend, the value and extrapolative signals collectively push up the price.
 The value signal suggests that the stock is undervalued, whereas the extrapolative signal suggests that the upward trend will continue.
-In Figure 1b, both the solid and dashed lines, corresponding to the two signals, remain positive before date 20, when the price reaches the dividend.
+In Figure 1, panel B, both the solid and dashed lines, corresponding to the two signals, remain positive before date 20, when the price reaches the dividend.

 After the price exceeds the dividend, the value signal turns negative, suggesting that the stock is now overvalued.
 But the extrapolative signal remains positive due to the string of positive past returns, thereby pushing up the price even more despite the negative value signal.
-Towards the end of the run-up, the price does not rise as quickly as before, partly because the value signal becomes more negative and partly because the initial dividend shocks recede into the past and
+Toward the end of the run-up, the price does not rise as quickly as before, partly because the value signal becomes more negative and partly because the initial dividend shocks recede

-&lt;sup>11A key ingredient is that different investors hold different assets right before the positive shocks hit.
+A key ingredient is that different investors hold different assets right before the positive shocks hit.
 As a result, the assumption of different initial holdings is innocuous.
 We can instead assume that investors have homogeneous initial holdings, investing half in the stock and half in cash.
-In the next period, due to the fact that investors are risk-neural and the stock has a zero return, half of the investors (those with a positive noise) will be completely invested in the stock and the other half (those with a negative noise) will be holding cash.
-In the Online Appendix, we show that, even without the assumption of risk-neutrality, the model can generate price and volume dynamics under CARA preferences similar to the risk-neutral case.
+In the next period, because investors are risk neutral and the stock has a zero return, half of the investors (those with a positive noise) will be completely invested in the stock, and the other half (those with a negative noise) will be holding cash.
+In the Internet Appendix, we show that, even without the assumption of risk neutrality, the model can generate price and volume dynamics under constant absolute risk aversion (CARA) preferences similar to the risk-neutral case.